SchoolOfCode/bootcamp-pre-course/README.md

 Thank you for applying for the School of Code bootcamp, and congratulations on taking the first step on your coding journey!
 Work your way through the activities below to get set up for coding success and build a strong foundation in web development.

-TODO: Finish this intro wording.
-Reference that it'll prepare people for the course if accepted and still be valuable if not (and mention that people who aren't successful can reapply, and having done this learning will help them be more successful next time).
+If you're successful at obtaining a place on the current cohort of the bootcamp, completing all of the activities in this guide will be essential before day one of the course so that you're up to speed with where the curriculum will start.
+However, if you aren't able to join us for the current cohort, the activities set out below will still be an invaluable roadmap to begin your coding journey and equip you with the skills you'll need to progress.
+Also, if you do reapply to School of Code's future cohorts (and we hope that you do!), having gained the knowledge from these activities will be a huge advantage next time.

 ### Objectives